 Frequently Asked Questions

 1. Is Meet-An-Inmate.com a dating site?
-The definition of a pen pal is a person with whom one keeps up an exchange of letters, usually someone so far away that a personal meeting is unlikely.
+The definition of a pen pal is a person with whom one keeps up an exchange of letters via snail mail*, usually with someone so far away that a personal meeting is unlikely.
 So by definition Meet-An-Inmate.com is not a dating site.
 Sometimes people do actually meet and consider a relationship but that is not the purpose of the site.

 inmates receive phone calls or make phone calls?
 In many